kjantzer/bui/presenters/list/README.md

 `list.reload()`
 reapplies the filters and reloads the table (new data is NOT fetched)

+`list.currentModels`
+returns array of selected models (see list.selection)

+`list.currentModelsOrAll`
+returns selected models, or all (if none selected)

 `list.filters.reset(filterVals={}, {stopQueuing=true, silent=false})`
 reset filters to default or given values